Cowlick-Studios/cmsbase-api-laravel-new/README.md

 ./vendor/bin/sail artisan tenants:seed
 ```

+After total system refresh you will have an admin user as well as a single tenant:

+admin email: admin@example.com
+admin password: password

+tenant name: tenant
+tenant email: admin@tenant.com
+tenant password: password

 ## Easy setup

 This single command will scaffold the system by migrating, creating tenants as well as seeding the main system and all tenants.